affinidi/affinidi-ssi-dart/README.md

-# Affinidi Dart SSI
+# Affinidi SSI

-Affinidi Dart SSI package provides libraries and tools for implementing Self-Sovereign Identity (SSI), a fundamental concept of managing digital identities in a decentralised manner.
+SSI package provides libraries and tools for implementing Self-Sovereign Identity (SSI), a fundamental concept of managing digital identities in a decentralised manner.

 It supports various [Decentralised Identifier (DID)](https://www.w3.org/TR/did-1.0/) methods to represent an entity's identity in the decentralised ecosystem.
 It leverages different key management solutions and standards for generating and managing cryptographic keys associated with the digital wallet.